What is Code of Practice 11?

 Remember, the less serious the offence, the bigger the reduction in the penalty.

-HM Revenue and Customs do not generally prosecute for the evasion, but once you are under a Code of Practice 11 and try to conceal or produce dodgy documents, HMRC will prosecute for the offence of ‘deceit’ and not the tax offence.
+HM Revenue and Customs do not generally prosecute for the evasion.
+However, once you are under a Code of Practice 11 and try to conceal or produce dodgy documents, HMRC will prosecute for the offence of ‘deceit’ and not the tax offence.

 HMRC recommend that you appoint a tax advisor to guide you through your enquiry.